| Starting

 limit does not matter—if you’re first in raise

 80% of the time.
+By counting the people

 left to act behind, your opening criteria will automatically